josh26turner/UoB-Library-App/docs/portfolio/Architecture-Design.md

 ![](https://github.com/josh26turner/UoB-Library-App/blob/master/docs/portfolio/includes/high-level-architecture.png "High level architecture")

 The above picture provides an overview to the four main parts of the system we will create.
-The WorldShare Management Services (WMS) System APIs and Library Book systems are already in place and to be used by us to create the system.
+The WorldShare Management Services (WMS) APIs and Library Book systems are already in place and to be used by us to create the system.
 The Android Application and the Spring Boot Server (will be referred to as the server from now on in this document) are the part of the system to be created by us.

 The server will be an API for the Android Application, effectively acting a wrapper to make requests that a standard user cannot make, such as checking out a book which requires access to private keys that shouldn't be stored on a user's device.